Skip to Content

 Meanwhile, as the Vision Zero era enters its second decade, the Adams administration is still overseeing worrisome trends in traffic deaths — especially for pedestrians this year.

 Adams also helped facilitate the decline in outdoor dining by getting on board with the Council's legislation to replace the pandemic-era program that barred year-round streeteries.
-The once-booming effort to reclaim a tiny fraction of free car storage for outdoor seating came crashing down soon after with a 90-percent drop in applications.
+The once-booming effort to reclaim a tiny fraction of free car storage for outdoor seating came crashing down soon with just 2,592 restaurants participating after an Aug.
+3 city deadline, compared to a one-time high of 12,502 as of two years earlier.

 His DOT forged ahead with a plan to sink billions into rebuilding the Moses-era Brooklyn-Queens Expressway to last another century, after a push by the Brooklyn Democratic machine and despite opposition from the pols actually representing neighborhoods along the highway.